AVEVA/AVEVA-Samples-PI-System/piwebapi_samples/Angular/AngularPIWebAPISample/README.md

 - Clone the GitHub repository
 - Open the Angular\AngularPIWebAPISample folder with your IDE
 - Install the required modules by running the following command in the terminal: `npm ci`
-- Run the application using the following command in the terminal: `ng serve`
+- Run the application using the following command in the terminal: `ng serve --port 9876`
-- By default, you can open the Angular app by using the following URL in a browser: `localhost:4200`
+- You can open the Angular app by using the following URL in a browser: `localhost:9876`

 ## Getting Started with Tests